Acer Aspire TC-780-ACKI5 Review

 - Case is a little tight to work in

-The Acer Spire line of desktops fits budget PC components inside a compact case and adds some features that let it act as a value home-office companion.
-Our review model, Aspire TC-780-ACKI5, came with a seventh-generation processor, 12GB of memory, 2TB of storage and 64-bit Windows 10 Home, which make it a very strong day-to-day desktop.
+The Acer Aspire line of desktops fits budget PC components inside a compact case and adds some features that let it act as a value home-office companion.
+Our review model, Acer Aspire TC-780-ACKI5, came with a seventh-generation processor, 12GB of memory, 2TB of storage and 64-bit Windows 10 Home, which make it a very strong day-to-day desktop.

 It doesn’t quite pack a punch to make it a true living room PC, and the minimalist case design make upgrading like adding a dedicated graphics card difficult, but for the things it can do, the system performs well.
 If you’re shopping for a low-cost PC, you’ll be happy with this purchase, and a few extra features make it a better choice for the long haul.

 If you have limited space on your office desk, the Aspire TC-780-ACKI5 might be what you’ve been looking for.
 Its mid-tower chassis measures 15.67 by 6.89 by 17.4 inches (HWD), weighs 18.4 pounds; meaning it can fit on most worktops with limited space.
 It inherits the black painted chassis with a hairline finish from its predecessor, with a top tray that comes handy when you need to charge or sync your smartphone from one of the USB 3.0 ports.